Halting biodiversity loss: More than just an environmental imperative

 An approach that is not only relevant to agricultural processes but can also be applied to other land intensive sectors such as forestry for example.
 In another research paper from 2024, CMCC researchers incorporate biodiversity into forest management decisions, showing how biodiversity-conscious decision making can alleviate the trade-off between conservation and climate change mitigation with high biomass requirements.

-“Given the complex nature of ecosystems and the mosaic of landscapes where people live alongside heavily modified environments, we need a new paradigm where people can live sustainably, ensuring biodiversity and wellbeing,” explains Donatella Spano, Professor at University of Sassari, senior member of CMCC’s strategic council and Scientific Coordinator for the National Biodiversity Future Centre (NBFC), Italy’s first National Research and Innovation Center dedicated to biodiversity.
+“Given the complex nature of ecosystems and the mosaic of landscapes where people live alongside heavily modified environments, we need a new paradigm where people can live sustainably, ensuring biodiversity and wellbeing,” explains Donatella Spano, Professor at University of Sassari, vice-president of CMCC and Spoke Leader for the National Biodiversity Future Centre (NBFC), Italy’s first National Research and Innovation Center dedicated to biodiversity.

 “In the context of biosphere integrity, we also need to address genetic diversity, with species extinction rates serving as a key indicator, and consider functional diversity, which can be a good proxy of ecosystem functions and their resilience to disturbances” says Spano, who strongly believes in the importance of investing in biodiversity research for climate resilience.